-Flow Control: The function is used to mitigate the traffic congestion.
+Flow Control: You can enable this function to mitigate the traffic congestion.
 Ports configured for full-duplex use 802.3x flow control, half-duplex ports use backpressure flow control.
 The default setting is Disabled.

 Auto Downgrade: Enable or disable automatically downgrading advertised speed.
 This function only takes effect, when Speed is configured as Auto.